strangerstudios/pmpro-series/readme.txt

 == Description ==
 This plugin currently requires Paid Memberships Pro.

+How this plugin works:

+1. There will be a new "Series" tab in the Memberships menu of the WP dashboard.
+2. Admins can create a new "Series".
+3. Admins can add a page or post to a series along with a # of days after signup.
+4. Admins can add a series to a membership level.
+5. Admins can adjust the email template via an added page to their active theme.

+Then...

+1. User signs up for a membership level that gives him access to Series A.
+2. User gets access to any "0 days after" series content.
+3. Each day a script checks if a user should gain access to any new content, if so:
+- User is given access to the content.
+- An email is sent to the user letting them know that content is available.

+Checking for access:
+* Is a membership level required?
+* If so, does the user have one of those levels?
+* Is the user's level "assigned" to a series?
+* If so, does the user have access to that content yet? (count days)
+* If not, then the user will have access. (e.g. Pro members get access to everything right away.)

+Checking to send emails:
+* For all members with series levels.
+* What day of the membership is it?
+* For all series.
+* Get content.
+* Send content for this day.
+* Email update.

+Data Structure
+* Series is a CPT
+* Use wp_pmpro_memberships_pages to link to membership levels
+* wp_pmpro_series_content (series_id, post_id, day) stored in post meta

 == Installation ==

 1. Upload the `pmpro-series` directory to the `/wp-content/plugins/` directory of your site.